PHP-DI/PHP-DI/doc/environments.md

 $container = $builder->build();
 ```

-## Caches
+## Compilation

-If you configure PHP-DI to use a cache, you need to make sure that different environments don't share the same cache.
-To solve that problem, it is recommended to use a **cache prefix**: read about this in the [Performances](performances.md) documentation.
+If you configure PHP-DI to be compiled you need to compile each environment into a separate file to avoid mixups.

+Read the [Performances](performances.md) documentation to learn about compiling the container.